top of page

 Welcome!

-My research interests lie within the fields of immigrant and refugee integration and qualitative methods.
+My research interests lie within the fields of forced displacement, immigrant and refugee integration, gender, and qualitative methods.
 More specifically, I am interested in the integration process of refugee and immigrant mothers and youth from the Middle East and North Africa (MENA) in Canada.

 My graduate research has been funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) and two Ontario Graduate Scholarships (OGS), comprising over $150,000 in funding external to the University of Toronto.